How to restrict project access for teams in Jira Cloud

 Project roles work like groups, but they're not global.
 The membership of project roles is defined in the project settings and is valid only for that project.

 To create a new project role, go to Jira settings > System > Project roles.
-To configure project role membership, go to a project and choose Project settings > People.
+To configure project role membership within a project, go to the project and choose Project settings > People.

 See Managing project roles for more information.

 We're going to use a scenario to demonstrate how this works.
 We have three projects: Teams in Space (TIS), Human Resources (HR), and Technical Crew (TC).